BTMorton/angular2-grid/README.md

     'margins': [10],        //  The size of the margins of each item.
 Supports up to four values in the same way as CSS margins.
 Can be updated using setMargins()
     'draggable': true,      //  Whether the items can be dragged.
 Can be updated using enableDrag()/disableDrag() 'resizeable': true,     //  Whether the items can be resized.
 Can be updated using enableResize()/disableResize() 'max_cols': 0,          //  The maximum number of columns allowed.
-Set to 0 for infinite 'max_rows': 0,          //  The maximum number of rows allowed.
-Set to 0 for infinite 'col_width': 250,       //  The width of each column 'row_height': 250,      //  The height of each row 'cascade': 'up',        //  The direction to cascade grid items ('up', 'right', 'down', 'left') 'min_width': 100,       //  The minimum width of an item 'min_height': 100,      //  The minimum height of an item 'fix_to_grid': false    //  Fix all item movements to the grid 'auto_style': true      //  Automatically add required element styles at run-time }
+Set to 0 for infinite.
+Cannot be used with max_rows 'max_rows': 0,          //  The maximum number of rows allowed.
+Set to 0 for infinite.
+Cannot be used with max_rows 'col_width': 250,       //  The width of each column 'row_height': 250,      //  The height of each row 'cascade': 'up',        //  The direction to cascade grid items ('up', 'right', 'down', 'left') 'min_width': 100,       //  The minimum width of an item 'min_height': 100,      //  The minimum height of an item 'fix_to_grid': false,   //  Fix all item movements to the grid 'auto_style': true,     //  Automatically add required element styles at run-time 'auto_resize': false,   //  Automatically set col_width/row_height so that max_cols/max_rows fills the screen.
+Only has effect is max_cols or max_rows is set
+}
 ```